Kusanagi8200/TKN-WIKI/aws_cli_mfa_quicksuite_linux_process_en.md

 If QuickSight returns `AccessDeniedException` with `explicit deny`, check whether an IAM policy requires MFA.
 In that case, use the MFA profile, not the base profile.

-If the MFA code fails, verify the exact MFA device name:
+If the MFA code fails, verify the exact MFA device name -->

 ```bash
 aws iam list-mfa-devices \